Adolfo Rossi: Early life

 At Southampton he embarked on the Canada, bound for New York City.
 During the Atlantic crossing in third-class steerage, he was robbed of all his belongings.
-Upon arriving in New York, he lived the life of any desperate immigrant and took on any job he could find – street vendor, day labourer, pastry chef, waiter in the Brunswick hotel – and learning to speak and write in English, until a stroke of luck changed his life: the foundation in 1880 of the daily Italian language newspaper Il Progresso Italo-Americano by Carlo Barsotti, which for over a century would remain the largest Italian-language newspaper in the United States.
-Hired as a jack of all trades in December 1880, Rossi was the editor and the sole correspondent busy from 9am to midnight.
+Upon arriving in New York, he lived the life of any desperate immigrant and took on any job he could find – street vendor selling Japanese fans and sparkling water in Coney Island, day labourer, pastry chef, waiter in the Brunswick hotel – and learning to speak and write in English, until a new opportunity arose: the foundation in 1880 of the daily Italian language newspaper Il Progresso Italo-Americano by Carlo Barsotti, which for over a century would remain the largest Italian-language newspaper in the United States.
+Hired as a jack of all trades in December 1880, Rossi was the editor and the sole correspondent busy, from 9 am to midnight.
 This marked a turning point in Rossi's life.

-In July 1881, he left the newspaper to try his luck in the gold and silver mines of Colorado, which had recently joined the Union as the 38th state and was in the midst of the Colorado Silver Boom and rapid railroad expansion.
+After six months, in July 1881, stressed by the editorial pace and some inevitable editorial differences, he left the newspaper to travel to the Rocky Mountains area to work at the construction of railway works to connect the gold and silver mines in Colorado, which had recently joined the Union as the 38th state and was in the midst of the Colorado Silver Boom and rapid railroad expansion.
+In his book he wrote:

+What is the point of emigrating to America only to stay in a seaport, without experiencing the immense solitude, the lakes, the mountains and the wonders of this great continent?

 Contracted by the Denver, South Park and Pacific Railroad, but unsuited for the demanding labour of railroaod construction, Rossi instead found work as a pastry chef and waiter in the mining town of Breckenridge, surrounded by gold prospectors, ongoing conflicts with railway companies, and scenes of frontier justice – including lynchings.
 Eventually, he was hired as an accountant by a railway company to travel on horseback between various work camps, inspecting progress and conditions.

 As winter approached and railway work came to a halt, Il Progresso urged him to return to New York, offering improved terms.
 He accepted, and made his way back and incorporated his experiences into the book Vita d'America (Life in America).
 (Note: The book was in fact first published as a series of stories in Il Progresso, divided into 46 episodes and published between 25 April and 7 July 1882, entitled Vita d'America.
 In 1889, an earlier version had been published as Nacociù, La Venere Americana: Avventure degli emigranti al nuovo mondo.
 (Nacociù, The American Venus: Adventure of the Emigrants in The New World).)